rathbird/Birds_of_Prey_CNN_Classifier/README.md

 3) This code will create an images directory if one does not exist, and then create a subdirectory based on the search term or group name used in the search, and it will place a JSON file into that directory with as many pages of images requested.
 4) Open each JSON file with pandas dataframe read_json functionality.
 Use a list of directories and a loop of dataframes to scrape the images (see birdsofprey.ipynb in /src)
 5) Curate your images!
 Even when using a group, which is a curated topic-centered collection, there is a lot of junk.
 Images fuzzy or too far away, or things that don't really match your needs, like the Philadelphia Eagles football team!

+## Create an Image Pipeline
+Saving memory to use in model training is critically important.
+I used the Tensorflow ImageDataGenerator to load images as they were being trained as opposed to loading each image into an array and storing them in memory (2000+!!!).
+This also provides the opportunity to expand your train set by skewing, rotating, stretching, rescaling, zooming, flipping, etc, thus expanding your trainable images.
+See any of the model.py files in /src for examples